What is Overactive Bladder Syndrome? Symptoms, Causes and Treatment

 Though it may sound obvious, things like drinking too much fluid can contribute to overactive bladder symptoms.
 Certain drinks such as coffee or other highly caffeinated drinks may also irritate the bladder and make symptoms of overactive bladder worse.

-At the opposite end of the scale, low fluid intake can also cause feelings of urgency.
+Conversely, low fluid intake can also cause feelings of urgency.
 Avoiding drinking to reduce feelings of urgency can make the problem worse as urine becomes too concentrated, irritating the bladder lining and causing infection.

 We’ve also recently partnered with Bladder and Bowel UK to raise further awareness of these types of issues during COVID and beyond – have a look at the partnership here.